vanikonozadze/Croco-App/README.md

 # Croco App

-Welcome to the Croco App, an Angular-based web application that utilizes the JSONPlaceholder API to manage users, posts, and todo lists.
+Welcome to the Croco App, an Angular-based (Angular v17) version web application that utilizes the JSONPlaceholder API to manage users, posts, and todo lists.
 This application demonstrates effective use of Angular features, providing a seamless user experience with a fully responsive and cross-browser compatible interface.

 ## Core Features